-We arrived in Iceland in the afternoon and drove to Reykjavik which is about an hour away from the airport.
-This is something to keep into mind if you don’t book a car, you have to plan a way to get to the main city, if it is where you are staying.
+We arrived in Iceland in the afternoon and drove to Reykjavik, which is about an hour away from the airport.
+This is something to keep in mind if you don’t book a car, you have to plan a way to get to the main city.
+If you are staying there.

 What did we see?

 We didn’t have any plans for our full day here.
-We knew we were going to be a bit jet legged and probably still adjusting to the cold.
-We parked our car at the Hallgrimskirkja church, checked out the church and got our ticket to go to the top.
+We knew we were going to be a bit jet-lagged and probably still adjusting to the cold.
+But, at one point we did venture out anyway.
+We parked our car at the Hallgrimskirkja church, checked out the church, and got our ticket to go to the top.
 There is a beautiful view of the whole city.
-As you get out of the church the best thing to do is just walk around the harbor, there are plenty of shops (lots of tourists were buying last minute souvenirs), lovely cafes and restaurants.
-We also found some pretty cool street art.
+As you get out of the church the best thing to do is just walk around the harbor.
+There you will find plenty of shops (lots of tourists were buying last-minute souvenirs), lovely cafes, and restaurants.
+In addition, we found some pretty cool street art.

 Just as we were leaving the downtown area we stopped to see the Sun Voyager Sculpture.
 This is a steel sculpture on Reykjavik’s waterfront that resembles a Viking long-ship.
-This landmark, created by Icelandic sculptor Jon Gunnar Arnason, is a dream boat and an ode to the sun.
+This landmark, created by Icelandic sculptor Jon Gunnar Arnason, is a dreamboat and an ode to the sun.
 Close by you will see the Harpa Cultural Center which is a concert hall and conference center.
-What is fascinating about this building is its the structure, it consists of geometric shaped glass panels of different colors.
+What is fascinating about this building is its structure.
+It consists of geometric-shaped glass panels of different colors.

 If you have extra time, don’t miss the Grotta Lighthouse.
-It is a small lighthouse at the north-westernmost point of Reykjavik.
+This is a small lighthouse at the north-westernmost point of Reykjavik.
 It’s a perfect place to enjoy the outdoors, go for a walk, or do some bird watching.
-If the weather is cooperating, this is a good place to see the northern lights, since it’s outside of the city.
+If the weather is cooperating, it is also a great place to see the northern lights, since it is outside the city.

 Where did was stay?
 Blue House B&B. The property has 3 houses and guests can choose from guest rooms or self-catering apartments.
 The property is located in an ideal location for Northern Lights hunting.
 I got to see them directly from my room and take pictures without having to stand out in the cold for hours!